LArSoft/larsoft.github.io/LArSoftWiki/LArSoftInternals/How_to_tag_and_build_a_LArSoft_vx_yy_zz_release.md

 We are using a procedure that mimics git flow instead of using it directly.

 Guiding philosophy: the code should build consistently before the tagging process starts.
+- A PR should pass the CI tests and have both level 1 and level 2 approval before it is merged.
+  - See the overview for more details.
-This means that we make a test build first and commit fixes to develop if necessary.
-We are also now running the quick CI tests locally.
+- We also make a test build first and commit fixes on the local working branch if necessary.

 ## [Overview of Building a LArSoft Release](Overview_of_Building_a_LArSoft_Release)